narwhal-chat/narwhal/README.md

 # Narwhal

-Narwhal is an open-source project aimed at providing a responsive, real-time chat experience with a strong focus on open communities.
+Narwhal is an open-source project aimed at providing a responsive, real-time chat app with a strong focus on open communities.

 ## Table of Contents